-Presently, marijuana use is legal in ten states.
-As a result, people mistakenly believe smoking or vaporizing marijuana comes without risk.
-However, marijuana can be addictive like any other drug.
+Presently, recreational marijuana use is legal in 23 states.
+That number could continue to rise in the coming years.
+As a result, people may mistakenly believe smoking or vaporizing marijuana comes without any risks.
+However, marijuana can be addictive like any other drug (or alcohol).
 In fact, long-term users often experience marijuana withdrawal when they try quitting.

 Common Marijuana Withdrawal Symptoms

 Therefore, stopping marijuana intake throws off the body’s balance.
 Accordingly, it revolts and creates mild to severe marijuana withdrawal symptoms.
 Typically, marijuana withdrawal is worse for longer periods of drug use.
 Further, the discomfort can last anywhere from five to 20 days.

 First, people usually get intense cravings for another marijuana hit.
 If ignored, then painful flu-like symptoms and extreme fatigue can appear.
 For example, marijuana users may experience high fever, stomach upset, and headaches.
 Sometimes, marijuana withdrawal causes tremors and dizziness.
 Many other symptoms are possible, such as:

 Tips for Coping with Marijuana Withdrawal

 Treat marijuana withdrawal symptoms as any other illness.
 Namely, drink at least two liters of water daily to flush out toxins.
 Likewise, stock up on potassium from bananas and leafy greens.
 Certainly, cut caffeine use to avoid shakiness and sleeplessness.
 For muscle aches, indulge in warm baths and calming massages.
 By all means, painkillers shouldn’t be taken during withdrawal though.